In a #MeToo moment, Hollywood figures face season of trials

 “The hypocrisy of it made her blood boil,” lawyer Zoe Salzman said in her opening statement.

-Haggis maintains that his encounter with Breest was consensual, and his lawyers have said he never raped anyone.
-Attorney Priya Chaudhry told jurors that he’s “relieved that he finally gets his day in court.”
+Haggis maintains that his encounter with Breest was consensual, and defense attorney Priya Chaudhry noted that the other women who are set to testify never took legal action of their own against him.

+“Paul Haggis is relieved that he finally gets his day in court,” Chaudhry told jurors.

-Both sides are pointing to what Breest texted to a friend the day after the alleged attack.
+Both sides pointed to what Breest texted to a friend the day after the alleged attack.

 Her lawyer emphasized that Breest wrote that “he was so rough and aggressive.
-Never, ever again … And I kept saying no.” Haggis’ attorney, meanwhile, said Breest added “lol” — for “laughing out loud” — when she mentioned performing oral sex, and that she told the friend she wanted to be alone with Haggis again to “see what happens.”
+Never, ever again … And I kept saying no.” Haggis’ attorney, meanwhile, said Breest added “lol” — common texting shorthand for laughter — when she mentioned performing oral sex, and that she told the friend she wanted to be alone with Haggis again to “see what happens.”

 Chaudhry argued that Breest falsely claimed rape to angle for a payout.
 But the attorney also suggested another explanation for the allegations.

-Promising “circumstantial evidence,” she suggested that Scientologists ginned up Breest’s lawsuit to discredit him after he split with the church and became a prominent detractor.
+Promising “circumstantial evidence,” she suggested that Scientologists ginned up Breest’s lawsuit to discredit him after he became a prominent detractor.

-“Scientology has nothing to do with this case,” she told jurors.
+“Scientology has nothing to do with this case” or with any of Haggis’ accusers, she told jurors.
 The church has said the same.

 Scientology is a system of beliefs, teachings and rituals focused on spiritual betterment.
 Science fiction and fantasy author L. Ron Hubbard’s 1950 book “Dianetics: The Modern Science of Mental Health” is a foundational text.